Toyen: Biography

 Toyen left the family home at sixteen, and it has been speculated it was due to sympathy towards anarchism.

 In the early 1920s, Toyen resided in Smichov with their older sister, Zdena Svobodova, whose husband worked for the railroad.
-Though the artist presented themselves as a lone wolf, family was located nearby and they could visit with their mother whenever they wished, though visits were scarce.
+Though the artist presented themself as a lone wolf, family was located nearby and they could visit with their mother whenever they wished, though visits were scarce.
 In 1940, Toyen and their sister each inherited split custody of their mother’s home until Zdena’s death in 1945, then the property became divided between Toyen and the widower.

 From 1919 to 1920, Toyen attended UMPRUM (Academy of Arts, Architecture and Design) in Prague to study the decorative arts.
 They worked closely with fellow Surrealist poet and artist Jindřich Štyrský until Štyrský's death.

 Toyen joined the Czech avant-garde Devětsil group in 1923 and exhibited with them.
 The group had strong international connections, especially but not only to French culture.
 Some of the other members of this very large group included: artist and writer Jindřich Štyrský, future Nobel prizewinning poet Jaroslav Seifert, the constructivist architectural theorist Karel Teige, and the poet František Halas.
 In the early 1920s Toyen traveled to Paris, and soon returned there with Štyrský to live.
 While living in Paris, the two founded an artistic alternative to Abstraction and Surrealism, which they dubbed Artificialism.
 Artificialism was defined by Toyen and Štyrský in a leaflet for an exhibition as "The identification of the painter with the poet," where the artist creates poetry without using language.
 The two would return to Prague in 1928.